Proper Ski Stance & Posture (An Illustrative Guide)

 - it will also encourage the law of reciprocal inhibition (when one muscle is on then the opposing muscle is off).
 In this particular case it will help engage your abductor muscle group and let your adductors lengthen and relax.

 With repeated practice of this exercise you will notice your knees staying more in line when you repeat the hops in the initial test.

-A bit about me, I have been instructing/coaching the sport of skiing for 28 years in a wide range of capacities such from a head coach of a race club to instructor training but always as a ski instruction to the public.
-My certifications are CSIA Level 4 and a level 3 course conductor, ACA Development level race coach and a Canfitpro certified personal trainer.
-I currently sit on the CSIA National Board as the Alberta Representative as well as on the CSIA regional board of Alberta.
+A bit about me: I have been instructing/teaching and coaching the sport of skiing for 28 years in a wide range of capacities, from head coach of a racing club to instructor training, but always as a ski instructor to the public.
+My certifications are CSIA Level 4 and a Level 3 course conductor, ACA Development level race coach and a Canfitpro certified personal trainer.
+I currently sit on the CSIA National Board as the Alberta Representative, as well as on the CSIA regional board of Alberta.